thoughtstem/RacketCon2018/README.md

   html5-lang
   processing
   game-engine

-  [Our backend stuff.]
+Students can now use DrRacket across all of our classes, all with a consistent, beautiful, S-expression-based syntax.

-I thought about calling this talk: How Racket Saved My Life, and How It's Helping Me Bring the Joy of Computer Science to Kids.
+I thought about calling this talk: How Racket Saved My Life, and How It's Helping Me Bring the Joy of Racket to Kids.

-But I thought that would be melodramatic.
+But I thought that would (again) be melodramatic.
 True though it may be.

 ****Future****